 EU legislation also continues to allow the use of carbon dioxide as a manner of killing mink.
 The aversiveness of carbon dioxide and the practical difficulties in achieving reliable high concentration of gas in the killing chamber make CO2 an unpalatable and unacceptable method for killing mink in groups.
 Semi-aquatic and highly evolved physiologically to hold their breath, mink are able to detect a lack of oxygen in their blood and are prone to hypoxia, which means that they can suffer particularly during gassing.

-Finally, anal electrocution is also a permitted means of killing animals on factory fur farms.
+Finally, anal electrocution is also a permitted means of killing animals on factory fur farms and is used primarily to kill foxes.
 However, electrocution requires considerable restraint, and use of electrodes inserted into orifices.
 If cardiac arrest is caused without first inducing unconsciousness, there is potential for the animal to experience severe pain and distress.
-It should be noted that New York State banned electrocution of foxes; this method was also banned in the UK before fox farming was prohibited there altogether.

 Fur farming legislation in the EU